Running a Compliance Job based on Compliance Content templates

 - For the CIS and PCIv2 templates for Windows, ensure that you have set the following properties to the appropriate values:

-DOMAIN - whether the target server is a Domain Controller (a value of DC) or a Member Server (a value of MS, the default).
+DOMAIN - whether the target server is a Domain Controller (a value of DC) or a Member Server (a blank value, the default).

 - IS_SSLF property to true if the server profile is Specialized Security - Limited Functionality (SSLF), and false otherwise.